 At first glance, one broadband connection may seem much like another with the only difference being price.
 However, when you start looking at the SLAs that accompany broadband packages, the difference soon becomes clear.
 In most cases, the cheaper your broadband is, the less protection you are likely to get from your SLAs.

-This should help you evaluate whether the service levels you are buying are appropriate or whether an upgrade, and the SLAs that come with it, is required to give your business the protection it needs.
+This should help you evaluate whether the service levels you are buying are appropriate or whether an upgrade and the SLAs that comes with it, is required to give your business the protection it needs.

 To speak to someone about upgrading your SLAs call 0808 223 2876